★★★★★ 5.0 (60 Reviews)

 The Shower Is Too Small

 Many East Valley homes from the 1980s and 1990s have a 36″ shower stall next to a full garden tub.
-Removing the tub and converting the space creates a walk-in shower you can actually move around in.
+Removing the tub creates a walk-in shower you can actually move around in.

 Aging in Place & Accessibility

 Stepping over a tub threshold becomes genuinely dangerous with age.
-A curbless or low-threshold walk-in shower eliminates the hazard, adds grab bars, and makes the bathroom safe and usable long-term.
+A curbless or low-threshold walk-in eliminates the hazard, adds grab bars, and makes the bathroom safe long-term.

 🏠